Since 1917, this US Army infantry division was led by men. Now a woman will take charge

 (CNN)Brig.
 Gen. Laura Yeager is set to make history as she becomes the first woman to lead a US Army Infantry division.

-The California National Guard's 40th infantry division has been led by men since it was formed in 1917, the guard said in a news release.
+The California National Guard's 40th Infantry Division has been led by men since it was formed in 1917, the guard said in a news release.
 Its soldiers have fought in World War I, World War II, the Korean War, and most recently, in Afghanistan.

 Yeager will assume command of the division on June 29, as Maj.
 Gen. Mark Malanka retires.